 This blog and its content is created and authored solely by me; is the result of my ideas, vision and reflections on the world of IT.
 You may or may not agree with me, but this is my territory and if you disagree, I prefer courteous and valid argumentation instead of rubbish/pointless comments.
 The disclosure above should already explain that I do not do paid articles, and if I was to do so, this would be disclosed.

 You’re on the Internet.
 Whatever you may comment may turn itself against you.
 If you’re in a ranty mood and want to comment at all costs, feel free to do so.
 Your comments will be public and you will be responsible of whatever you write.
 This blog is not a top blog, but some people (including your potential colleagues, competitors, bosses etc.) may read it as well.

 Don’t be insulting.
-This blog and its content is the results of many hours of my free time sacrificed (time that I could’ve spent doing additional paid work or time I could’ve spent relaxing with my family).
+This blog and its content is the results of many hours of my free time sacrificed (time that I could’ve spent doing either doing paid work or relaxing with my family).
 This blog’s hosting costs are fully covered by me.
 Think twice before posting despicable stuff like “Paid article”.
 Injurious/defamatory comments, spam, off-topic stuff may be deleted without prior notice and at my own discretion.